dondealban/14n121e/content/talk/2022-bcsp-usaid-grf-inspire/index.md

 projects: ""
 publishDate: "2022-12-09T00:00:00Z"
 slides: ""
-summary: A talk on **Nature-based Climate Solutions** for Singapore public officers.
+summary: A talk on **Nature-based Climate Solutions** during the Annual Symposium of the Biodiversity Conservation Society of the Philippines.
 tags:
 - carbon
 - co-benefits